priorityinterrupt/ansible-role-nginx/README.md

     nginx_upstream_repo: no
     nginx_mainline: no

 Variables used in top level nginx.conf and filesystem configuration.
+You may overwrite these in the ansible playbook or supporting code that calls this role or by updating roles/nginx/defaults/main.yml.

     nginx_conf_root: /etc/nginx
     nginx_sites_enabled: "{{ nginx_conf_root }}/sites-enabled"